Employee Success Stories

 What is something interesting about you that not a lot of people know “In my spare time, I help businesses manage their social media strategies.”

 Mike joined Tradition Energy in 2012 after completing his Bachelor’s degree in Finance & Economics, and then subsequently an MBA at St. Bonaventure University.
 As a Sales Associate, Michael quickly learned the skills necessary to grow his career and is now a Vice President.
-He manages our Chicago office and a team of Energy Advisors and Associates while being the youngest Energy Advisor in Tradition Energy history to reach the Champion’s Club.
+He manages our Boston office and a team of Energy Advisors and Associates while being the youngest Energy Advisor in Tradition Energy history to reach the Champion’s Club.
 Mike advises large companies and governmental organizations on Power, Natural Gas procurement, and Renewable Energy.

 Why did you decide to join Tradition Energy?
 “Tradition offered a unique opportunity for me to tap into my entrepreneurial drive and take my interest in energy markets and ultimately do what I’ve always wanted to do, advise and help others on something I’m passionate about.”